top of page

 The verb 'nettle' has an intriguing etymology that dates back to Middle English.
 It originated from the Old English word 'netel,' which referred to the plant commonly known as the stinging nettle due to its fine hairs that can cause skin irritation when touched.
 Over time, the word 'nettle' evolved into a metaphorical sense, representing the idea of irritating or provoking someone or something.
 This transformation mirrors the way the physical sensation of being stung by a nettle can be likened to the mild to moderate irritation or frustration that one might feel when provoked or annoyed.
 Thus, the etymology of 'nettle' beautifully encapsulates the evolution of language to express abstract concepts through the symbolism of nature.

-Find the meaning of nettle
+Quiz: Find the meaning of the verb nettle:

 Try Again!